ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-68.md

 ### Security Consideration

-TLS SHALL be used.
-This national extension enforces authentication and authorization of access to the Document Responder using the IUA profile with extended access token.
-Consequently the _Retrieve Document_ [ITI-68] request must authorize using the [[ITI-72]](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) transaction of the IUA profile.

-For the `traceparent` header handling refer to [Trace Context header](tracecontext.html).

-#### Security Audit Considerations

 The transaction SHALL be secured by Transport Layer Security (TLS) encryption and server authentication with server certificates.
+Transactions across communities SHALL use mTLS.

 The transaction SHALL use client authentication and authorization using extended authorization token as defined in the [IUA profile](https://profiles.ihe.net/ITI/IUA).
 The extended authorization token SHALL be conveyed as defined in the [Incorporate Access Token [ITI-72]](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) transaction.

-The Document Responder actor SHALL be grouped with the Authorization Decision Consumer actor of the CH:ADR profile defined in Extension 2.1 to Annex 5 of the ordinances and perform an Authorization Decision Request [CH:ADR] for every Retrieve Document [ITI-68] request.
+All Document Responders except the one with the Federated Cross Community Access Option SHALL be grouped with the Authorization Decision Consumer actor of the CH:ADR profile defined in Extension 2.1 to Annex 5 of the ordinances and perform an Authorization Decision Request [CH:ADR] for every Retrieve Document [ITI-68] request.

 The Document Responder actor SHALL enforce a `traceparent` header to enable inspection of cross community transactions as defined in section [Trace Context header](tracecontext.html).

+#### Security Audit Considerations

 ##### Document Consumer Audit